 Children who bully others come from any kind of social or cultural background.
-Adult bullying also occurs.
+Adults who bully others come from any kind of social or cultural background.

-Research shows that 75% of bullying in primary schools takes place in the playground.
+Research shows that the majority of bullying in primary schools takes place in the playground.
 However, it occurs in any area of school, especially when supervision is minimal.